Syllabus for SPA-101

 Effective language courses require consistent reinforcement; and thus, this course includes a number of sequential assignments and exercises.
 It is extremely important that you consistently consult the Course Calendar for assignment due dates and exam dates.

 Elementary Spanish I requires you to participate in online class discussions.
-In addition to an ungraded Introductions Forum in Week 1, you are required to participate in five graded online discussions.
+In addition to an ungraded Introductions Forum in Week 1, you are required to participate in five graded online discussions, some of which involve posting recordings of yourself speaking in Spanish to stimulate Spanish conversation amongst yourself and your peers.

 Communication with the mentor and among fellow students is a critical component of online learning.
 Participation in online discussions involves two distinct activities: an initial response to a posted question (discussion thread) and at least two subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.